Public · Slippery Rock, Pennsylvania

 Frequently Asked Questions

-What are the admissions statistics for Slippery Rock University of Pennsylvania?
+What is the acceptance rate at Slippery Rock University of Pennsylvania?

 Slippery Rock University of Pennsylvania is a public institution in Slippery Rock, Pennsylvania.
 The acceptance rate is 71.5%.
 The average SAT score is 1,095.
-Total enrollment is 6,788 students.
+Undergraduate enrollment is 6,788 students.

-How much do Slippery Rock University of Pennsylvania graduates earn?
+How much do Slippery Rock University of Pennsylvania former students earn?

 How much does Slippery Rock University of Pennsylvania cost?